OpenSocietyPlatform/.github/profile/README.md

 - Simple, fast, accessible.
 Easy for open source community to open any part of the code base and understand what's going on.

 ### Misc
+- The "Platform" is for all this to be taking place
+- the "Non-platform" is the emergent power that comes from data being accessible to all

 ## Research: